cocoa0620/chatgpt-json-viewer/README.md

 ## 📝 Notes

-- UI is currently Japanese
+- Japanese and English versions are available:
+- JP: /
+- EN: /index_en.html
 - Works entirely in your browser (no data upload)

 ## 🔒 Privacy